In May 2016 the biggest shake up of data protection in its history was ratified in the form of the EU General Data Protection Regulation (GDPR).

 Richard Hancock is a guest contributor and is Data Protection Officer for GMO GlobalSign, a leading Certificate Authority and encryption solution provider.

-You can read a brief intro how Ubisecure can help your company towards GDPR compliance from our web page, or reading this intro blog, or check out the first of our configuration tips.
-Or contact us now.
+Read a brief intro how Ubisecure can help your company towards GDPR compliance, or check out the first of our configuration tips.
+Or contact us now to discuss your GDPR project and how building in consent management can help.